If you’re planning a trip to Sedona, Arizona, Cathedral Rock is an absolute must on your itinerary.

 Alternate Starting Points / Trailheads

-If the Cathedral Rock Trailhead parking area is closed or full, there are other ways to start your hike!
+If the Cathedral Rock Trailhead parking area is closed or full, there are other nearby parking areas where you can begin this hike.

 The Baldwin Trailhead parking area is small, so have a backup plan just in case the parking lot is full!